 ADVERTISEMENT

-3. The goods that are finished and ready for sale
+3. The items that are finished and ready for sale

-In other terms, you just get the goods that the company has in the starting, very next, add the material that is purchased to generate more goods, then, subtract the goods that the company sold, COGS that are an acronym for the cost of goods sold, and the result is what remains – are said to be as an inventory.
-Also, simply account for the above lifo and fifo calculator that helps you to perform ending inventory-related calculations by using both fifo and lifo methods of inventory valuations.
+In other terms, you just get the goods that the company has in the starting, very next, add the material that is purchased to generate more goods, then, subtract the goods that the company sold, the COGS is an acronym for the cost of goods sold, and the result is what remains – are said to be as an inventory.

 BI+ Net Purchases −COGS=EI